lambdaclass/concrete/paper/evidence-carrying.typ

 )
 ]

-= Comparison to Contract Verifiers
+= Why this is not SPARK yet

-Concrete sits near SPARK, Dafny, F\*, and Why3, but its workflow is different today.
+Concrete sits near the Hoare-logic line of tools: SPARK, Dafny, F\*, and Why3 @hoare1969axiomatic @barnes2012spark @leino2010dafny @swamy2016fstar @filliatre2013why3.
 Those systems center on contracts and verification-condition generation: a user writes preconditions, postconditions, loop invariants, and data-flow contracts, and the tool generates obligations that must be discharged automatically or interactively.
 Concrete currently starts one layer lower: it first makes proof attachment, authority reporting, stale-proof detection, assumptions, and release evidence part of the compiler's ordinary outputs.

 This is weaker than SPARK in an important way.
 Concrete does #emph[not] yet generate obligations for every bounds check, division, overflow, loop invariant, or contract.
 A source-level contract system is on the roadmap, but is not part of the evaluated implementation.
 The paper's claim is therefore not "Concrete is already a SPARK replacement."
 The claim is that a small systems compiler can keep the proof/evidence lifecycle tied to the code it compiles, and that this lifecycle is the substrate on which contracts and generated obligations should later sit.